futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 Below is a list of different tests we did with VM creation; the results do not seem ideal.
 But compared with others' performance on the internet, they seem reasonable with our current OpenStack configuration.

-## End-to-end Test, Small VPC:
+## End-to-end VM creation Test for Small VPC scenario:

-For this small VPC test case, we boot one VM per one VPC.
-Request Alcor at 30 concurrency, within each request is booting 10 VPC, and for each VPC attach one VM.
+For this small VPC test case.
+The test request Alcor booting 10 VPC, and one VM for each VPC.
+The same request will be issued 30 times concurrently (concurrency = 30).

 ```
 {